Designing High-Converting Funnels for Property and Travel Services

 by Matt Canty

 People don’t browse property or travel listings the way marketers think they do.
 They scroll fast.
 They skim.
 They hesitate.
-Then they leave.
-The last time a funnel audit was run for a boutique real estate client, over 70 percent of users dropped off before even seeing a listing.
-Not because the properties were bad.
-The journey was.
+Then, they leave.
+In fact, funnel audits across the industry show that over 70 per cent of users drop off before they even see a specific listing.
+This massive drop-off rarely happens because the properties are bad.
+It happens because the user journey is broken.

 High-converting funnels start with intent.
-Someone searching for luxury homes is not in the same mindset as someone hunting for a weekend escape.
-Treating them the same is a mistake.
-A big one.
+Someone searching for a luxury home is not in the same mindset as someone hunting for a weekend escape.
+Treating them the same is a mistake—a big one.
 Funnels need to match emotional states, not just keywords.

 There’s also the distraction factor.
 Property buyers compare.
-Travel planners dream.
-Both behaviors demand space to explore, yet funnels often rush them.
-Slow it down.
-Give room.
-Then guide.
+Travellers dream.
+Both behaviours demand space to explore, yet funnels often rush them.
+Slow it down, give some breathing room, and then guide them through the funnel.

 Building Entry Points That Actually Convert

-Landing pages are often overloaded.
-Too much text.
-Too many images.
-Confusing calls to action.
+Landing pages are often overloaded: too much text, too many images, and confusing calls to action.
 It’s chaos dressed up as strategy.

-Context matters too.
-Someone searching for Sunshine Coast accommodation isn’t just looking for a place to stay.
-They’re picturing mornings by the beach, late dinners, maybe a bit of rain on the balcony.
-The funnel needs to reflect that mood instantly.
-Not three clicks later.
+Context matters, too.
+Someone searching for Sunshine Coast accommodation isn’t just looking for a place to sleep; they’re picturing mornings by the beach, late dinners, maybe a bit of rain on the balcony.
+The landing page needs to reflect that mood instantly, not three clicks later.

 And please, stop hiding pricing.
 Transparency builds trust faster than any clever copy ever will.